 The truth is that you need both types of meditation.
 In order to have some sort of insight, you need to have sufficient concentration.
 But concentration alone does not bring a whole lot of insight.

 However, concentration meditation brings on pleasant states quite rapidly.
 So it is very motivating when your start to learn meditation.
-It gives you some impuls to continue.
+It gives you some impulse to continue.

 Insight is also very rewarding, but it often involves you getting to work through negative thoughts and emotions.
-And in the beginning of your journey of learning to meditate, you are not always equipped to handle these very efficiently.
+And, at the beginning of your journey of learning to meditate, you are not always equipped to handle these very efficiently.

 So which one you take on first is a personal choice.
-But you should not worry as you need to learn them both anyway and there is not golden rule as to which you take on first.
+But you should not worry as you need to learn them both anyway, and there is no golden rule as to which one you take on first.

-The best way, is to go on to step two and to try some samples.
+The best way is to go on to step two and try some samples.

 Further reading: What type of meditation is best for me?